Mike Piazza: New York Mets

-One week later, on May 22, Piazza was traded from the Marlins to the New York Mets for Preston Wilson, Ed Yarnall, and Geoff Goetz.
-Despite an excellent performance from Piazza, the Mets missed the 1998 postseason by one game.
+On May 22, the Marlins traded Piazza to the New York Mets for Preston Wilson, Ed Yarnall, and Geoff Goetz.
+Piazza finished the 1998 season batting .328 with 32 home runs and 111 RBI, becoming the first player in MLB history to hit more than 30 home runs in a season while playing at least one game for three different franchises.

 Piazza helped the Mets to two consecutive playoff appearances in 1999 and 2000.
-In the former season, Piazza tied his career highs of 40 home runs and 124 RBIs.
+In the former season, Piazza tied his career highs of 40 home runs and 124 RBI.
 He also set the record for most home runs in a season without ever hitting more than one in a game, passing a mark previously set by Rogers Hornsby in 1929.

 The following year, Piazza led the Mets to an NL pennant and a World Series appearance in the 2000 Subway Series.
-Of note, all five games were decided by two runs or fewer, something that had not occurred in a World Series in almost 70 years.
-He became known as the Monster after coach John Stearns was caught on tape during the 2000 National League Championship Series after a Piazza hit saying "The Monster is out of the Cage".
+He became known as "The Monster" after coach John Stearns was caught on tape during the 2000 National League Championship Series after a Piazza hit saying "The Monster is out of the Cage".

 Piazza was involved in a bizarre incident during the 2000 World Series.
 Earlier in the season during interleague play, Yankees pitcher Roger Clemens hit Piazza in the head with a fastball.
 Piazza suffered a concussion and was forced to miss the 2000 MLB All-Star Game.
 Clemens was widely criticized by Mets fans for the incident, but Clemens maintained that the pitch was not intentional.
 Clemens and Piazza would go on to face each other again in the first inning of World Series Game 2.
 During the at-bat, Clemens threw a pitch that broke Piazza's bat as he fouled it off, sending the barrel and a sharp edge of the broken bat directly at Clemens on the mound just as he finished his delivery.
-Clemens caught the barrel, initially thinking it was the ball coming back at him, but upon realizing it was not the baseball, he threw it across the first base line towards the Yankees' dugout and just past Piazza who was running down to first.
+Clemens caught the barrel and threw it across the first base line towards the Yankees' dugout and just past Piazza who was running down to first.
 Piazza gave a long stare at Clemens and slowly started walking towards Clemens to confront him, and Clemens asked the umpire for a new ball as if nothing had happened.
 During replays, Clemens can be seen shouting "I thought it was the ball!" and asking the umpire for a new ball multiple times as the two benches cleared and met at the mound.
 Words were exchanged between the two players, but no punches were thrown from either team and nobody was ejected.
 Piazza later caught for Clemens when both were on the NL team in the 2004 All-Star Game.
 Clemens gave up six runs in the first inning.